Adjective Clauses with Subject Relative Pronouns: What You Need to Know

 Question 6 of 10

-6. Which of the following is an example of an adjective clause with a subject relative pronoun?
+6. What is an adjective clause with a subject relative pronoun?

 Question 6 of 10